 From the point of view of the currently understood trends towards ergodicity, observed in the disordered spin chains, it would be interesting to reconsider the case of charge disorder and understand to which degree the ergodic spin degrees of freedom may serve as a bath for the localized charge degrees of freedom.
-One step in this direction was done by~\cite{Krause21} and followed by~\cite{Brighi21a, Brighi21b} which consider a single mobile impurity, $ \hat{N}_\uparrow = 1$ in contact with $ \hat{N}_\downarrow = L/3$ particles of different species in Anderson localized state\footnote{Refs.~\cite{Brighi21a, Brighi21b} investigate a system of $L/3$ hard-core bosons interacting with a single boson from different species.
+One step in this direction was done by~\cite{Krause21} and followed by~\cite{Brighi21a, Brighi21b} which consider a single mobile impurity, $ \hat{N}_\uparrow = 1$, in contact with $ \hat{N}_\downarrow = L/3$ particles of different species in Anderson localized state\footnote{Refs.~\cite{Brighi21a, Brighi21b} investigated a system of $L/3$ hard-core bosons interacting with a single boson from different species.
 The latter model can be mapped to Fermi-Hubbard Hamiltonian upon a generalization of Jordan-Wigner transformation considered in \cite{Shastry86, Prosen12}.}.
 In that case, the on-site potential term in $\sum_i \mu_i \hat{n}_{i}$ is replaced by $\sum_i \mu_i \hat{n}_{i, \downarrow}$, and the mobile impurity playes a role of an $L$-level heat bath.
 The Anderson localization regime is argued to remain stable in the regime of strong interaction between the two species of particles.
-In that case, the singe impurity becomes immobile and the interactions effectively turn the Anderson insulator into an MBL system with non-trivial entanglement entropy dynamics.
+In that case, the single impurity becomes immobile and the interactions effectively turn the Anderson insulator into an MBL system with non-trivial entanglement entropy dynamics.
 Subsequent~\cite{Sierant23slow} numerical simulations indicate that there is a wide regime of parameters in which the impurity spreads subdiffusively and induces a gradual delocalization of the Anderson insulator.
-Nevertheless, at sufficiently large interaction and disorder strength the dynamics remains non-ergodic at all accessible system sizes and time scales~\cite{Brighi23}.
+Nevertheless, at sufficiently large interaction and disorder strength the dynamics remain non-ergodic at all accessible system sizes and time scales~\cite{Brighi23}.

-\paragraph{Disordered Bose-Hubbard model} The Bose-Hubbard model~\cite{Gersch63} is a fundamental model describing bosons hopping on a lattice, and hosting a superfluid to Mott insulator phase transition \cite{Fisher89} realized in optical lattices \cite{Greiner02}.
+\paragraph{Disordered Bose-Hubbard model} The Bose-Hubbard model~\cite{Gersch63} is a fundamental model describing bosons hopping on a lattice, and hosting a superfluid to Mott insulator ground state phase transition \cite{Fisher89}, which was realized with ultracold bosons in optical lattices \cite{Greiner02}.
 The Bose-Hubbard Hamiltonian reads